-A other very common mistake is to predict the success of technologies without taking their (social) drawbacks into account.
+Another very common mistake is to predict the success of technologies without taking their (social) drawbacks into account.
 While some technologies would be cool or at least useful or practical IF they succeed, people are unwilling to tolerate their drawbacks.
 Some disadvantages would be simply annoying but some drawbacks would be devastating for society.

 A last and very current example is “Google Glass”.
 While it’s hip, cool and might be even useful in some cases, only very few people feeling comfortable interacting with someone wearing a camera constantly streaming the whole conversation into the Internet.
 People ignoring mass surveillance because it is for them not impalpable.
-Permanently talking into an camera eye is instead very tangible and thereby unpleasant.
+Permanently talking into a camera eye is instead very tangible and thereby unpleasant.
 My prediction for Google Glass: there will be no broadened acceptance of such devices until our society radically changes its social norms or get convenient with direct and personal video surveillance.

-In later revisions I will talk about more mistakes, including:
+In later revisions, I will talk about more mistakes, including:

 - Overestimate the Advances in Your Own Field of Expertise

 Predict a better Version of the Present

 Underestimate the exponential Nature of some technological Trends